-It is culturally acceptable that people are loud, have parties and eat in the street until 2 in the morning.
-Some people absolutely love it.
-And I can clearly see why.
 There is something awesome about the whole community coming together and sharing food, love and experiences.
+Spain is soulful and the people are kind and open.
+That's a lovely aspect of the Spanish culture.
 Ultimately, you have to be cut for this sort of lifestyle.
 We are more reserved and prefer a completely different type of human interaction.

 Cleanliness in Spain

 Seville has to be one of the cleanest city I’ve visited in Spain.
 A while back I visited Barcelona and you know I didn’t like it.
 Partly because of how dirty it was.
 Seville, though, seems spotless.
 It really is beautiful to walk around this city.
 I love the exotic gardens, the amazing architecture and absolutely adore how clean its streets are.
 And Seville is not the only clean city!
 In fact, you will find this as a great positive when living in Spain.

 The suburbs and some communities in Spain tell a different story from their cities.
 There are overgrown parts, dog poop everywhere, dirt in front of people’s front yards.
 Even the playgrounds for kids are in pretty bad shape.
 Communal spaces are just not well kept.

 Again, this is my experience in the outskirts and not in the city itself.
 Either way, I simply don’t like an unorganised and dirty place.
 There is no excuse for such a tight community to not come together every week and clean their own space.